Mestway/falx/README.md

 # Falx

-copy paste to make visualization design easier
+An opportunistic programming tool for visualizations to make design easier.

 ## Set up